 Photos of children were killed in the 1994 genocide, featured in the Memorial

 22 years later, Rwanda is now looked at as one of the most beautiful countries in Africa and has the fastest growing economy.
-Additionally, there are still roughly 100,000 people living in refugee camps, hoping to one day be resettled to another country.
+Additionally, there are still roughly 100,000 people living in resettlement camps, hoping to one day be resettled to another country.

 Rwanda is known as the land of 1000 hills and the Gihembe camp is settled on the top of one of the land’s many hills.

 One of the most heartbreaking moments of the visit was when one young scholar asked our group, “Will I be able to come to the United States and leave the camp.”
-The hope that lit up each child’s eyes by our presence was sobering because I know that the majority of them will not have the chance to be resettled to the US, Canada, Australia, or another country that resettles refugees from the camp.
+The hope that lit up each child’s eyes by our presence was sobering because I know that the majority of them will not have the chance to be resettled to the US, Canada, Australia, or another country that resettles displaced persons from the camp.